HariSekhon/Nagios-Plugins/README.md

 - self-timeouts
 - graphing data where appropriate
 - code reuse, especially for more complex input/output validations
-- support for use of $PASSWORD environment variables to give administrators the option to avoid leaking --password credentials in the process list for all users to see
+- support for use of $USERNAME and $PASSWORD environment variables as well as more specific $<SOFTWARE_NAME>_USERNAME and $<SOFTWARE_NAME>_PASSWORD overrides (eg. $REDIS_PASSWORD) to give administrators the option to avoid leaking --password credentials in the process list for all users to see
 - easy rapid development of new high quality Nagios plugins

 Several plugins have been merged together and replaced with symlinks to the unified plugins bookmarking their areas of functionality, similar to some plugins from the standard nagios plugins collection.